ziap/ziap.github.io/content/blog/sin-approx/index.md

 </figure>

-As you can see, the error of the standard implementation increases as we go further away 0.
-This confirms the accumulating error of multiplying by 2πx then taking the remainder.
-You might be skeptical as I'm using the lookup table as reference, so here's the result of `sin(2πx)` in ULP for x in \[0, 1000\].
+As you can see, the error of the standard implementation increases as we go further away from 0.
+This confirms the accumulating error of multiplying by 2πx and then taking the remainder.
+You might be skeptical as I'm using the lookup table as a reference, so here's the result of `sin(2πx)` in ULP for x in \[0, 1000\].
 Of course, the correct results are zeros, but let's see what the standard library gives.

 <figure>
     <img src="std-error.svg" alt="STD implementation error">